bharathi2494/power-bi-service-mastery/README.md

 # Power BI Service Mastery
 This repository demonstrates enterprise-level Power BI Service implementation, focusing on governance, security, deployment, performance, and administration.
-It is designed for Power BI Developers with 2–5 years of experience and aligns with real-world production scenarios and PL-300 exam requirements.

 ## Key Topics Covered
 - Power BI Service architecture